jo20244/Project-1/README.md

 Access the website: Visit https://8000-jo20244-project1-3genadiwbn7.ws.codeinstitute-ide.net/ in your web browser.

-Usage
+## Usage

 Homepage: Navigate to the homepage to see general site information.
+You can scroll down the page to find the Gallery and Newsletter button leading you directly to those pages.
 Gallery: Browse the gallery section for images or media.
 Signup: Create an account using the sign-up form.
+After submitting you will be led to a success page.
 Newsletter: Subscribe to the newsletter via the subscription form.
+After subscribing you will be led to a success page

 yourproject/
 │